Therapeutics

 In 2010–2012, researchers at Johns Hopkins University Medical School conducted a within-subject crossover, dose-finding Phase 2 study of low-dose levetiracetam in people with amnestic mild cognitive impairment (aMCI) and a clinical dementia rating (CDR) of 0.5 at screening; controls had a CDR of zero.
 The trial compared 125, 250, and 500 mg of levetiracetam per day against placebo for their effect on neuronal activity in the hippocampus and entorhinal cortex, as well as for performance on a memory task performed while in an MRI scanner.
 The study enrolled 69 aMCI patients and 24 controls, and analyzed data from 54 patients and 17 controls; 15 participants dropped out; seven moved while inside the scanner.
 At the two lower doses, levetiracetam was reported to have improved performance on the scanning memory task; the highest dose yielded no further improvement.
 The low doses were also reported to have reduced abnormal hyperactivity in the hippocampal dentate gyrus and CA3 regions, and to have boosted abnormal hypoactivation in the entorhinal cortex, both measured by fMRI.
 Full results were published in a peer-reviewed journal (for paper and commentary, see Bakker et al., 2015).

 A 2012–2013 study at Beth Israel Deaconess Medical Center, Boston, compared single administration of 2.5 mg/kg and 7.5 mg/kg of levetiracetam to placebo.
 This trial enrolled 12 patients with mild AD and seizures, and used perfusion MRI to evaluate whether levetiracetam normalized blood flow in the course of controlling seizures.
 Memory and executive function tests were secondary outcomes.
 A paper on this study did not report on blood flow; it did report that the higher dose had network effects, specifically changes in coherence of the delta, low-beta, and high-beta bands.
 Cognition was unchanged (Musaeus et al., 2017).
+Later, the blood flow data was published (Press et al., 2023).
+In nine patients studied, 2.5 mg/kg significantly increased blood flow to the hippocampus, and decreased blood flow to the posterior cingulate cortex, the precuneus, and the posterior cingulate gyrus.

-In June 2014, a Phase 2a study at the University of California, San Francisco, and the University of Minnesota, Twin Cities, began enrolling 34 people with AD.
-This 12-week cross-over trial evaluated 125 mg twice-daily levetiracetam for its ability to improve executive function as per the NIH-EXAMINER composite score, reduce the frequency of epileptiform activity, and improve cognitive function and performance on a virtual navigation task.
+In October 2014, a Phase 2a study at the University of California, San Francisco, and the University of Minnesota, Twin Cities, began enrolling 34 people with AD.
+This 12-week crossover trial evaluated 125 mg twice-daily levetiracetam for its ability to improve executive function as per the NIH-EXAMINER composite score, reduce the frequency of epileptiform activity, and improve cognitive function and performance on a virtual navigation task.
 The trial was originally intended only for people with evidence of seizure activity, but that requirement was later dropped to speed recruitment.
 The study was completed in July 2020, and results are published (Vossel et al., 2021).
 Levetiracetam treatment did not change the primary outcome, or any secondary measures in the group as a whole.
 In a subgroup analysis that compared nine participants with epileptiform brain activity to 13 without, the drug improved performance on two secondary outcomes related to executive function and the navigational task in those with clinical or subclinical seizures.
 Adverse events were mild; no one left the study because of side effects.

 An additional Phase 2 study at Beth Israel Deaconess Medical Center began in August 2019, to determine whether levetiracetam normalizes cortical hyperexcitability, brain network function abnormalities, and cognitive dysfunction in 85 people with early AD.
-Participants must be between 50 and 80 years old, with a positive PET or CSF markers for brain amyloid, and a Clinical Dementia Rating of 0.5–1.0.
+Participants must be between 50 and 90 years old, with a positive PET or CSF markers for brain amyloid, and a Clinical Dementia Rating of 0.5–1.0.
 In a crossover design, patients receive placebo, 250 mg, or 1000 mg levetiracetam daily for four weeks, with a four-week washout between.
 Primary outcome measures include change in neuropsychological test battery, plus EEG and other measures of cortical excitability and functional connectivity.
 Healthy controls with CDR=0 will also be evaluated, but receive no treatment.
-The trial will end in November 2023.
+The trial will end in November 2024.

 Levetiracetam has also been tested in patients with Parkinson's disease.
 Prompted by preclinical data suggesting that levetiracetam reduces side effects of long-term levodopa therapy in nonhuman primates (Bezard et al., 2004), numerous small clinical trials were conducted in patients with Parkinson's and levodopa-induced dyskinesia.
 One pilot trial reported longer “on” time without dyskinesia and shorter “off” time with dyskinesia, but subsequent randomized controlled trials produced mixed results.
 Some studies indicated modest improvement, others did not, and yet others cautioned that PD patients poorly tolerated levetiracetam (see Wolz et al., 2010; Stathis et al., 2011; Wong et al., 2011; Lyons and Pahwa, 2006).
+A Phase 2 trial began in February 2021 to test 125 mg levetiracetam in 28 PD patients with amnestic mild cognitive impairment (Dissanayaka et al., 2024).
+After two weeks treatment, primary outcomes will be a measure of episodic memory and hippocampal activation on fMRI.
+The trial is running at one site in Australia until December 2025.

-For clinical trials on levetiracetam in MCI/AD, see clinicialtrials.gov.
+FFor clinical trials on levetiracetam in MCI/AD, see clinicialtrials.gov.

 Clinical Trial Timeline